-I've spent most of my life in Doylestown and certainly think of myself as a "local."
-Still, I forget sometimes that the way I picture the town isn't the way it's always been.
+I've spent most of my life living or working in Doylestown.
+Still, sometimes I forget that the way I picture the town isn't the way it's always been.

 I'm not just talking about hundreds of years ago, either.
-Most of the adults I know who grew up around here remember the "old" high school.
+For example, try asking any local born before 1960 about the high school.

-I don't mean Central Bucks West, which is where I graduated from.
-Up until 1973, there was a building in the center of Doylestown that many older students thought of as the high school.
+I don't mean Central Bucks West -- Up until 1973, there was a building in the center of Doylestown that most people thought of as the high school.
+It was gorgeous.

 It looked like this: